CeamanCollins/pands-weekly-tasks/README.md

 The script ends if the current value is one.

+### Week 5: weekday.py

+This is a script that prints out a message depending on the day.
+One message for weekdays and another for weekends.

 # Setup

 1. Click the green Code button at the top right of this section.